sanskrit/raw_etexts_english/blogs/manasataramgini/2013-03-07_the-strange-case-of-a-person-from-south-carolina-revisiting-human-archaism-and-modernity-in-africa-and-elsewhere.md

 +++
-title = "The strange case of a person from South Carolina: Revisiting human archaism and modernity in Africa andxa0elsewhere"
+title = "The strange case of a person from South Carolina: Revisiting human archaism and modernity in Africa and elsewhere"

 +++
 It was in the year yuvan, which we were passing through for the first